chipsalliance/Caliptra/doc/Caliptra.md

 To anticipate this eventuality, before a power cycle the SoC can instruct DPE to predict what the DPE leaf public key will be if the microcode journey is simply \[C\], using DPE's simulation context.
 The SoC can then re-seal secrets to the external sealer with a policy that can be satisfied if the computed public key is used.

 Note: as all DPE leaf keys are derived using Caliptra runtime firmware's CDI, a DPE simulation context cannot predict the leaf key that would be available if a different Caliptra firmware image were to boot (as one Caliptra firmware image does not have access to a different image's CDI).
 Therefore, if a different Caliptra firmware image is staged to persistent storage, Caliptra must first be hitlessly updated to that image before a simulation context can be used to predict public keys that will be available to that image on next cold-boot.

+### Attestation of SoC update journey

+Caliptra shall also attest to the journeys of SoC components.
+A SoC component's journey may change independently of other components.
+For example, SoC components may implement partial resets or hitless updates that cause the component's firmware or configuration to reload.

+Caliptra shall maintain a reboot counter for each component.
+Caliptra shall increment the reboot counter and update the journey measurement for calls that indicate that the component's state changed.
+Caliptra  shall attest the journey measurement and report the counter value on-demand.
+The verifier is assumed to have knowledge of update events at an associated reboot counter (via an event log) but not have knowledge of reset events.
+The verifier can compute the journey measurement via multiplicatively extending the current measurement by the reset counter.
+For example:
+1. Upon cold boot, SoC component boots firmware A. Reboot counter is 0.
+The tuple of (0,A) is in the event log.
+2. SoC component is partial reset once.
+Reboot counter is 1.
+3. SoC component is hitlessly updated to firmware B. Reboot counter is 2.
+The tuple of (2,B) is in the event log.
+4. SoC component is partial reset twice.
+Reboot counter is 4.

+The corresponding journey measurement computation is the chained extension of \[A->A->B->B->B\].
+The verifier can ascertain this through the two event log entries.

 ## Anti-rollback Support